act-rules/act-rules.github.io/pages/design/definition-of-done.md

 The Definition of "Done" is a living document, and might change as the rule writing community develops and matures.

 ## The Definition of "Done"
 - The relation between the rule and its accessibility requirements is as described in the [ACT Rules Format](https://www.w3.org/TR/act-rules-format/) under [Accessibility Requirements](https://www.w3.org/TR/act-rules-format/#structure-accessibility-requirements).
-This includes:
-    - The rule is an appropriate test for the accessibility requirement it sets out to test, e.g. from [WCAG 2](https://www.w3.org/TR/WCAG21/), and in line with the supporting documents, e.g. [Understanding WCAG 2.0](https://www.w3.org/TR/UNDERSTANDING-WCAG20/) and [Techniques for WCAG 2.0](https://www.w3.org/TR/WCAG-TECHS/)
+    - Remember to also check that the rule is in line with supporting documentation, e.g. [Understanding WCAG 2.0](https://www.w3.org/TR/UNDERSTANDING-WCAG20/) and [Techniques for WCAG 2.0](https://www.w3.org/TR/WCAG-TECHS/)
-    - Failing the rule will for sure mean failing the accessibility requirements (success criteria) linked to under the "Success criteria" heading.
-If this is not true, the success criteria can instead be mentioned under the heading "Background".
-    - Failing this rule will not mean failing other accessibility requirements (success criteria) than the ones linked to from this rule.
-If this was the case, these accessibility requirements needed to be added.
-    - The rule allows for solutions both through native markup languages and other technologies such as WAI-ARIA
 - Applicability (for [atomic](https://www.w3.org/TR/act-rules-format/#test-applicability) / [composed rules](https://www.w3.org/TR/act-rules-format/#aggregation-applicability)) and Expectations (for [atomic](https://www.w3.org/TR/act-rules-format/#test-expectations) / [composed rules](https://www.w3.org/TR/act-rules-format/#aggregation-expectations)) live up to the requirements for these sections in the [ACT Rules Format](https://www.w3.org/TR/act-rules-format/)
 - Requirements for use of atomic and composed rules are followed, see [Rule Types](https://www.w3.org/TR/act-rules-format/#rule-types) in the [ACT Rules Format](https://www.w3.org/TR/act-rules-format/)
 - The rule follows the Auto-WCAG [rule template](/design/rule-template.html), especially in relation to headings, styling, test case descriptions, etc.